tomheaton/mcjty-website/docs/mods/control-mods/control-mods-16.md

 ## Block Filters

-Similarly to item filters there is also the `block` condition that can test on the existance of a specific block.
+Similarly to item filters there is also the `block` condition that can test on the existence of a specific block.
 Like with items it is possible to specify a list or a single block filter.
 Here are the possibilities on an individual block filter: